coder/coder/docs/admin/templates/managing-templates/image-management.md

 > Note: An image is just one of the many properties defined within the template.
 > Templates can pull images from a public image registry (e.g. Docker Hub) or an
-> internal one., thanks to Terraform.
+> internal one, thanks to Terraform.

 ## Create a minimal base image